factom-protocol/FIP/FIPS/config.md

 # Summary

 Unifiying and simplifying the way the config file (`factomd.conf`) and the command line parameters are loaded.
-Settings are split into groups, ie Core, P2P, Database, with individual groups for every network that override on a per-network basis.
+Settings are arranged by common functionality with the ability to overwrite any setting on a network-by-network basis.
 All settings available in the config are also command line parameters, with the command line parameter superceding the configuration setting.
-Command line parameters are named `-group.name` with the option of short names for select, high use settings.
+Command line parameters are named the same as config file options, with short names for select, high use settings.

 # Motivation